 One of these goals dealt with architectural remains.
-The very intensive plowing of this site made it impossible to define architectural features as distinctly as we hoped.
-We found only one pier likely associated with the antebellum plantation, although we found five colonial wall trench segments, with two likely representing one structure measuring about 16 by 10 feet.
+The very intensive plowing of this site made it impossible to define architectural features as distinctly as we hoped, except for the vicinity of Feature 10 where we found remnants of five structures (ranging in size from 34 to about 15 feet in length and 6 to nearly 10 feet in width) and seven storage pits.
+Elsewhere, we found only one pier likely associated with the antebellum plantation, although we found five colonial wall trench segments, with two likely representing one structure measuring about 16 by 10 feet.
 We found wall trenches both with, and without, interior post holes.